Madmaxcoder2612/Calculator/README.md

-# Calculat
+# Calculator

-This calculator was made with python (tkinter)
+These calculator was made with python

+Include two kind of calculator :

+• Calculator_GUI ( tkinter )

+• Calculator Terminal

 Have Fun !